Syncano/syncano-socket-two-factor-auth/README.md

 ```

 #### login
-This endpoint login a user and supports both, normal auth and two-factor authentication
+This endpoint logs in a user and supports both, normal auth and two-factor authentication
 User with two-factor auth enabled will be required to input *two-factor token* along with *username* and *password*

 *_Parameters_*